RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 It's useful to **compare** the costs of running an entire infrastructure environment or specific workload on AWS or using an On-Premises solution.

-Can be a good indicator to **budget** and build the bussiness case for moving to the cloud.
+Can be a good indicator to **budget** and build the business case for moving to the cloud.

 ##### Parameters: